ryanfitz/vogels/README.md

 });
 ```

-`Model.getItems` acceptions options which will be passed to DynamoDB when making the batchGetItem request
+`Model.getItems` accepts options which will be passed to DynamoDB when making the batchGetItem request

 ```js
 // Get both accounts, using a consistent read